AsishMandoi/iitk-coin/README.md

 - ### Minimum Events
   Currently set to `6`.

 - ### Redeem
-  The functionalities currently available are -
+  The functionalities currently available are:<br />
   - Users can send redeem requests which will be in pending state by default.
-This is present in the `/redeem` endpoint.
+This is present in the `/redeems/new` endpoint.
 Once a valid request is made, an OTP is send to the user's emailid (that was collected during signup).
-  - An Admin can see a list of all pending redeem requests on the `/redeem_requests` endpoint
+  - An Admin can see a list of all pending redeem requests on the `/redeems` endpoint
-  - Users can see the status of all their requests on the `/redeem_status` endpoint
+  - Users can see the status of all their requests on the `/redeems` endpoint
-  - An Admin can "Accept" or "Reject" a redeem request on the `/update_redeem_status`endpoint
+  - An Admin can "Accept" or "Reject" a redeem request on the `/redeems/update`endpoint

 - ### OTP
-  - `OTP` based confirmation systems are implemented on the `/redeem` and the `/transfer_coins`.
-The respective OTPs will have to be POSTed on the endpoints `/confirm_redeem_request` and `/confirm_transfer`.
+  - `OTP` based confirmation systems are implemented on the `/redeems/new` and the `/transfer`.
+The respective OTPs will have to be POSTed on the endpoints `/redeems/new/confirm` and `/transfer/confirm`.
   - There is also a `Resend OTP` option available (only at the confirmation endpoints).
 If a user wants to get another OTP, they have to POST a request with `resend` value set to `true`.

 - ### The Process of Confirmation
-  1. The user sends a request (on one of the endpoints - `/redeem` or `/transfer_coins`)
+  1. The user sends a request (on one of the endpoints - `/redeems/new` or `/transfer`)
-  2. If the request is invalid the server responds with the messages and errors
+  1. If the request is invalid the server responds with the messages and errors
-  3. If the request is valid -
+  1. If the request is valid -
       - An OTP is generated.
       - The OTP along with the data that needs to be stored in the required tables is temporarily saved in the `Redis` database.
 Expiry time is set to 2 mins currently.
       - The OTP is sent to the user's emailid.